Armchair Ghost Hunting… Innovative, or a Really Stupid Idea?

 Of course, I’ll continue these experiments.
-It’s too soon to reach any conclusions, but these early results are intriguing.
+It’s too soon to reach any conclusions.

 Update: Monday, 13 Nov 2017

-I’m still testing this, and have expanded my viewing to include Ghost Chasers on Really.
+I’m still testing this, and have expanded my viewing to include other ghost hunting TV shows.

 The more I work with this idea, the better it looks.
 In the past week, there’s been an increase in exact match, topical words said by the Ovilus, seconds before someone on the TV says the same words.